-Discover Boutique Hotels in Andean Highlands, Ecuador
+Discover boutique hotels in Andean Highlands, Ecuador and the Galapagos

 This patchwork of mountainous rainforest reserves brings rampant greenery at every steep turn.
 A visit here is all about the wildlife and the foliage, and sun-seekers and skinny dippers are in the wrong place.
 (Skinny hikers, however, would be fine, given the lack of people.
 Just remember the insect repellent, if that’s your bag).
 There are a few villages dotted about these ranges, but for most, the attraction is lodges that allow you to explore this glorious nature.

 When to go

 Daytime temperatures stay in the low 20s centigrade all year.
 Summer (December to March) can bring showers.
 Winter (June to September) is cool and dry.

 PlanesQuito’s airport, Mariscal Sucre International Airport (www.aeropuertoquito.aero) is in the Andean foothills nearby, with direct flights from Miami, Atlanta, Madrid, Amsterdam and several South American airlines.